flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

    .. note::

       Flyte's Ingress routes traffic to either
-      Flyte Console or Flyte Admin based on the url path
+      Flyte Console or FlyteAdmin based on the url path

    .. prompt:: bash